udacity/frontend-nanodegree-mobile-portfolio/README.md

   var items = document.querySelectorAll('.mover');

-   //by moving the query selector to its own for-loop I'm reading the layout properties
-   //and then in a second for-loop I'm batching the style changes
-   //By doing this I'm avoiding Stoping Forced Synchronous Layout for (var i = 0; i < items.length; i++) {
+  for (var i = 0; i < items.length; i++) {
     var phase = Math.sin((document.body.scrollTop / 1250) + (i % 5));
   };